ChuckTSI/BetterThanNothingWebInterface/README.md

 A big thank you to https://raw.githubusercontent.com/sparky8512/starlink-grpc-tools for his work to explain the data.

+** <b>IMPORTANT</b>: This needs your server to be using the Starlink router OR you being able to ensure that your server can see the 192.168.100.1 address using routing. ***

 This will show you most basic stats but will give you a visual chart/compass showing obstructions.

 Some notes: